facebook/lexical/README.md

 By design, the core of Lexical tries to be as minimal as possible.
 Lexical doesn't directly concern itself with things that monolithic editors tend to do – such as UI components, toolbars or rich-text features and markdown.
 Instead the logic for those features can be included via a plugin interface and used as and when they're needed.
 This ensures great extensibilty and keeps code-sizes to a minimal – ensuring apps only pay the cost for what they actually import.

-For React apps, Lexical has tight intergration with React 18+ via the optional `@lexical/react` package.
+For React apps, Lexical has tight integration with React 18+ via the optional `@lexical/react` package.
 This package provides production-ready utility functions, helpers and React hooks that make it seemless to create text editors within React.

 ## Working with Lexical